srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/189.png?raw=true) </br>

 * LEF file have the information about the input, power, and ground ports.
-* We need to extract LEF file from the .mag file.
+* We need to extract the LEF file from the .mag file.
 1.The input port and output port must lie on the vertical and horizontal tracks.
 2.Width of the standard cell must be in odd multiples of the track pitch.
 3.Height should be in the order of vertical pitch.